sungwonida/100DaysOfML/Log.md

 ## Day 3 : Jul 9, 2018

-**Today's Progress** : Tried tf-openpose with team members, and had conversation about it.
+**Today's Progress** : Tried tf-pose-estimation with the team members, and had some conversation on it.

 **Thoughts** : It looks pretty promising.
-But when it comes to further investments, I have to first learn way playing around it with no hurdles.
+But when it comes to further investments, I have to first learn the way playing around it with no hurdles.
 Such as I/O parts of the framework.

 **Link of Work** : [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation)